JD-Zhu/MEG_study/README.md

 We use a brain imaging technique called <b>MEG</b> (magnetoencephalography), which
 <i>passively</i> records your brain activity while you perform a task.
 It is like an MRI but without the noise!

-The study takes place at Macquarie's [MEG Brain Research Laboratory](https://www.mq.edu.au/research/research-centres-groups-and-facilities/healthy-people/facilities/meg) (1 of only 2 in the southern hemisphere!), located in the Australian Hearing Hub.
+The study takes place at Macquarie University's <b>[MEG Brain Research Laboratory](https://www.mq.edu.au/research/research-centres-groups-and-facilities/healthy-people/facilities/meg) (1 of only 2 in the southern hemisphere!)</b>, located in the Australian Hearing Hub.
 The test session takes approximately <b>100 minutes</b>, and you will receive <b>$40 cash</b> as a thank-you.

 ---